The "HOW TO" Collection -- General Introduction

 files and adapt them to fit the style of your course and the needs of your

-13. Resources for New Teachers (a pdf portfolio).
+13. Resources for New Teachers .
 This collection was assembled for post-docs who are trained as researchers and are now going to teach science to undergraduates.
-However anyone teaching undergraduates may find this portfolio helpful.
+However anyone teaching undergraduates may find this collection helpful.
 It includes a list of online resources, a list of print resources (2pp), two different lists of good practices (one from a scientist and one from a historian), a general page of advice based on observations of new (science) teachers, and instructions on how to write objectives (outcomes).
 A paper version including some additional materials is available.

 Please let me know if you find these files useful.
 I would appreciate any comments or suggestions and any similar "how to's" you would like to link to the collection.
 If you would like any additional information, please email me.